mjordan/islandora_feeds/README.md

 ## To do

 * Provide tutorial on building CRUD forms using the XML Forms Builder.
+* Provide more realistic example CSV files (and resulting datastreams).
 * Improve and generalize the theming of the XML when ingested and viewed.
 * Close the issues in the GitHub repo's queue!